 As much pride as Brees takes in his on field performance, he takes even more pride in his community service endeavors.
-Drew and his wife, Brittany, established the Brees Dream Foundation in 2003 and since then have contributed and/or committed over $17,000,000 to help improve the quality of life for cancer patients and provide care, education and opportunities for children and families in need.
+Drew and his wife, Brittany, established the Brees Dream Foundation in 2003 and since then have contributed and/or committed almost $20,000,000 to help improve the quality of life for cancer patients and provide care, education and opportunities for children and families in need.

 Drew currently lives with his wife Brittany and sons Baylen, Bowen and Callen in New Orleans, LA.